leventbulut/gtus/README.md

 ---
 ## Flowchart
+The flowchart below illustrates the data collection process within the GTUS package.
+It shows a visual overview of how GTUS retrieves and processes Google Trends data.
+GTUS intelligently manages multiple Google Trends queries to avoid API limits by using a combination of batching and strategic pausing.
+It groups queries into smaller batches and processes each batch sequentially, introducing wait times between batches to prevent exceeding the API rate limits.
+This ensures efficient data collection without interruptions.

 ![Flowchart of the GTUS package data collection process](flowchart.png)

-The flowchart illustrates the data collection process within the GTUS package.
-See images/gtus_flowchart.png for a visual overview of how GTUS retrieves and processes Google Trends data.

 ---